hlin8/MazeProblem/README.md

 ## Statement of the Problem:
 Returns the boolean value of the statement:
-"There exists one path through the maze starting at a designated beginning and ending at the treasure, provided that one exists."
+"There exists one path through a maze starting at a designated beginning and ending at the treasure, provided that one exists."

 ### Recursive Abstraction:
-When I am asked to find a legal path through the maze, the recursive abstraction can find a legal path of size n - 1.
+When I am asked to find a legal path of size n through a maze, the recursive abstraction can find a legal path of size n - 1.

 Definition of Legal: